handful of young women actually do the work of the

 "Yes, Father.
 I am

-"I have not asked you i to my sick room to
+"I have not asked you into my sick room to

 talk about cigarettes Billy."